LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

 for application data, such as meshes and fields used in a simulation.
 Each group has a name and one parent group (except for the root group, which has no parent) and contains zero or more child groups and zero or more data views.
-A Sidre dataStore has exactly one root group that is created when the dataStore is created.
+A Sidre datastore has exactly one root group that is created when the datastore is created.
 The root group's name is initially the empty string.
 See :ref:`datastore-label` for more information.

 A group hierarchy is constructed by creating child groups of the root group,